withing9c/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder-to-maintain code, and potentially worse performance overall.
 It's important to focus on writing clear, correct code first, and only optimize when profiling has identified specific bottlenecks.

+# 2023-12-14
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to complex, hard-to-maintain code.
+It's better to write simple, clear code first and optimize only when needed.